Last update: Sustainability Report 2021

 The Help Center network currently extends to 18 railway stations from Northern to Southern Italy.
 The total surface area granted is 4,200 m² for a commercial value of €6,300,000 (estimated at an average of €1,500 per m²).

-Since October 2020, activities to support social vulnerability have been expanded by increasing surveillance and healthcare prevention at the Roma Termini help centre and Binario 95 where, from June to December 2020, thanks to a partnership with istituo San Gallicano, over 1,700 free Covid-19 tests (blood tests and antigen and molecular swabs) have been administered to the homeless and service operators.
+From June 2020 and throughout 2021, activities to support social vulnerability have been expanded by increasing surveillance and healthcare prevention at the Roma Termini help centre and Binario95 where, thanks to a partnership with Istituto IFO San Gallicano IRCSS, over 7,000 free Covid-19 tests (blood tests and antigen and molecular swabs) have been administered to the homeless and service operators.
 In 2021, the co-design work for the creation of a new health centre model in Rovereto was completed.
 This poly-functional centre aims to set up a community hub of the city’s social resources.

 In addition to the help centres, through major Italian non-profit associations, many shelters have been set up in railways areas, particularly in Rome and Milan: